montoyamoraga/tiny-trainable-instruments/docs/en/5-input-gesture.md

 * *Data collection*, where the Arduino takes in environmental input from its sensors and writes it as a .csv (spreadsheet) file, which you then copy over to your computer.
 * *Training*, where your computer analyzes the collected data and builds a model to interpret the data using machine learning
-* *Deploying*, where you upload your newly-trained model to the Arduino and execute it!
+* *Deploying*, where you upload your newly-trained model to the Arduino and run it!

 ## Installation